Certified Kubernetes Security Specialist

 About CKS

 The Certified Kubernetes Security Specialist (CKS) program provides assurance that a CKS has the skills, knowledge, and competence on a broad range of best practices for securing container-based applications and Kubernetes platforms during build, deployment and runtime.
 CKA certification is required to sit for this exam.
-Reference: CNCF-CKS
+Reference: CNCF-CKSarrow-up-right

 Domains & Competencies